rehierl/node-tree-outliner/3-4-0-design-6.md

 **CLARIFICATION**
 A subsection is a subsequence of its parent section.

-That is, because a section can still be seen as a subsequence of the tree's node sequence.
+That is, because any section still is a subsequence of the tree's node sequence.
 In addition to that, all content nodes of a subsection also belong to its parent section.

 **CLARIFICATION**
 Any parent section may contain multiple subsections that are independent from